Ida Ivanka Kubler

-Ida Ivanka Kubler (born January 3, 1978) is an international artist based in New York.
+Ida Ivanka Kubler (born January 3, 1978) is an international artist known for her use of recycled materials, including silk cocoons, in abstract and conceptual works.
+Her style incorporates elements of Abstract Expressionism and Color Field painting.
+Kubler has exhibited in New York, London, Seoul, and Málaga, and her work has been featured in projects exploring visual aesthetics and well-being.

 Work

 Kubler's artwork features recycled materials and other objects, including silk cocoons, feathers, tree branches and other materials.
 Color is an inspiration to Kubler and her work.
 The genre of her work is a blend of Abstract Expressionism and Color Field painting.
 In her early years she practiced painting in a naturalistic realistic manner, focusing mostly on figures, portraits, still life and landscapes.
 Her style evolved as she experimented with different theories, techniques, and ideas.